nih-cfde/2022-nov-meeting/docs/index.md

 Book your stay with our **[hotel booking link](https://be.synxis.com/?adult=1&arrive=2022-11-07&chain=5415&child=0&currency=USD&depart=2022-11-10&hotel=12885&level=hotel&locale=en-US&rate=1047K3&rooms=1)**.

-**The deadline for booking a hotel for best rates is Friday, October 7**.
+**The deadline for booking a hotel for best rates is Wednesday, October 12**.

 The Churchill Hotel<br/>
 1914 Connecticut Ave NW<br/>